 Juliet Melamid, LMFT is a Licensed Marriage and Family Therapist with over 20 years of experience working with individuals, couples, and families.
 Drawing on her skills as a former speech and language therapist, Juliet specializes in developing and facilitating social skills groups for adults with social anxiety, learning disabilities, ADD and ASD.
 Prior to returning to New York, Juliet directed a large and successful social skills program in the San Francisco Bay area.
 Juliet has provided parent training and continuing education through the University of California, Berkeley, to teachers, educational therapists, speech therapists, and psychotherapists focusing on the needs of families and individuals with developmental challenges.
 Juliet is currently providing individual, couple and family therapy, as well as facilitating social skills groups for adults at Spectrum Services in NYC.
 More information about Juliet Melamid, LMFT is available on her website

 Benjamin Meyer, LCSW is a bilingual state-licensed clinical social worker who graduated from New York University in 2011.
 He specializes in working with young adults with Nonverbal Learning Disorder and with High Functioning Autism Disorder.
 He combines practical support for managing professional, academic, and social challenges with psychotherapeutic interventions that help young people to draw on their strengths for managing everyday stress.
-Benjamin also works with young adults to create a professional and personal identify following college or graduate school, and also assists couples and families in deepening their intimacy and communication levels.
+Benjamin also works with young adults to create a professional and personal identity following college or graduate school, and assists couples and families in deepening their intimacy and communication levels, as well as manage fertility concerns.
 He is a graduate of both the Ackerman Institute’s training program in couples and family therapy and the Institute for Contemporary Psychotherapy’s training program in psychodynamic psychotherapy.
-He has spent the last three and a half years working with children and families at the Child Center of NY.
-He has written articles for Good Therapy as well as his own blog posts.
-For more information, please visit his website.
+He has also spent the last five and a half years working with children and families at the Child Center of NY, and he has written articles for Good Therapy, the NVLD project, Anxiety.org, and co-authored an article for TECLA (Twice Exceptional Children’s Advocacy) as well as numerous blog posts.
+For more information, please visit his website at benjaminmeyerlcsw.com.

 Steve Migden, Ph.D., C.E.P is a special needs educational and therapeutic placement consultant and Certified Educational Planner.
 Along with his capable team of associates, Dr. Migden assists families who are trying to find boarding schools or specialized residential programs for children, adolescents and young adults.
 He travels extensively throughout the Northeast and the rest of the country, personally site visiting a wide range of schools and programs.
 Steve and his associates can help you with many types of educational and therapeutic placements, including: schools for students with learning disabilities or autistic spectrum disorders; schools for students with psychiatric or behavioral problems; residential treatment programs; therapeutic wilderness programs; substance abuse treatment programs.
 Steve has offices on Long Island and with Full Spectrum Services in Manhattan.
 He can be reached at 516 625 0824 or firstname.lastname@example.org.